Seasonal Flu Shots in Springfield & West Springfield, MA

 What does the flu shot do?

 The flu shot exposes your body to a dead or weakened strain of the influenza virus, which prompts your immune system to begin creating antibodies, which fight off the virus.
 The flu shot will not make you feel symptoms of the flu.
+You may experience soreness and redness where the shot was administered.
 The vaccine takes two weeks to become fully effective, which is why it is recommended to get a flu vaccine as early as possible in the fall, between late September and early October.

 Should I get a flu shot?